Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 Software components may go by many names.
 We will focus on objects, as in [Object-Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming).

+The following [software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) will guide the overall structure of the application.
+While most "end-users" picture an application as a [graphical user interface (GUI)](https://en.wikipedia.org/wiki/Graphical_user_interface), the reality is generally quite different.

 ## 4.1 Design Pattern: MVC

 The most common, and most basic, application software design pattern over the past few decades is known as [Model-view-controller (MVC)](https://en.wikipedia.org/wiki/Model–view–controller).
 It goes hand-in-hand with [object oriented programming](https://medium.com/javascript-scene/the-forgotten-history-of-oop-88d71b9b2d9f), and seems to originate with the development of the Smalltalk language in the late 1960s.

 ### Model: The behaving organism

+The model is the "M" in "MVC".

-The "model" encapsulates all of the data and the behavior.
-It defines the full set of possible interactions with, or actions on, the data.
+The model is the core engine of an application.
+This is where the main logic and data are encapsulated, and where the core behavior of the application is defined.
+The model defines the full set of possible interactions with, or actions on, the data.
 It is generally embodied as a code module (a.k.a., a library, a package).

 Thus, the primary user user for a model is generally a programmer, and the interface is an [application programming interface (API)](https://en.wikipedia.org/wiki/API).
+The "end-user" interface is built upon the model, perhaps through other intervening layers of software.

 ##### Functional model: as simulation